Kidney Stones (cont.)

 - Because of their size or location, some stones may not be able to be passed without help.
 If the stone does not pass, then a urologist may need to consider using lithotripsy, or shock wave therapy (ESWL), to break the stone up into smaller fragments to allow those small pieces to pass more easily into the bladder.
 Shock waves work by vibrating the urine surrounding the stone and causing the stone to break up.
 Stones that are lodged nearer the bladder do not have surrounding urine to allow this procedure to work successfully.

-If the stone is not located in a place where lithotripsy can work or if there is a need to relieve the obstruction emergently (an example would include the presence of an infection), the urologist may perform ureteroscopy, in which instruments are threaded into the ureter and can allow the physician to place a stent (a thin hollow tube) through the urethra, past the bladder, and into the ureter to bypass the obstructing stone.
+- If the stone is located in a place where lithotripsy cannot be used, or if there is a need to relieve the obstruction emergently (an example would include the presence of an infection), the urologist may perform ureteroscopy, in which instruments are threaded into the ureter and can allow the physician to place a stent (a thin hollow tube) through the urethra, past the bladder, and into the ureter to bypass the obstructing stone.
 This stent may be left in place for a longer period of time.
 Occasionally, the urologist may be able to use instruments to grab the stone and remove it.

 - Since most patients have two kidneys, a temporary obstruction of one is not of great significance.
 For those patients with only one kidney, an obstructing stone can be a true emergency, and the need to relieve the obstruction becomes greater.
 A kidney that remains completely obstructed for a prolonged period of time may stop working.

 - Infection associated with an obstructing stone is another emergent situation.
 When urine is infected and cannot drain, the situation is like an abscess that can spread the infection throughout the body (sepsis).
 Fever is a major sign of this complication, but urinalysis may show an infection and cause the urologist to consider placing a stent or removing the stone to relieve the obstruction.
 Antibiotics use may be considered.